A New Feminist Wellness

 A plethora of others we wish we could describe!
+The new (affordable) Club W concept launched in Sydney, Australia, is part community teahouse, part social club, part wellness education center, and part fitness/movement studio – designed for older Baby Boomer women who crave community in a space where they can also immerse themselves in wellness.
 Hera Hub, which calls itself a “Spa-Inspired Co-working Space” for women (and the first international brand, with 6 locations in the U.S. and Sweden, and more coming soon).
 Notable at Hera Hub, like many of these spaces, are investor pitch nights for women and angel investment arms dedicated to finding them funding.
 At Trouble Club in London, held in glam places like Corinthia Hotel and the Groucho Club, the goal is to “enliven women’s minds and expand their circle of friends” and “build a society of smart, woken women” – with evening talks by star women speakers on everything from politics and economics to art and film and sex.
-There’s Brooklyn’s (new) New Women Space, with its blend of co-working, wellness and female empowerment.
+There’s Brooklyn’s (new) New Women Space with its blend of co-working, wellness and female empowerment.
 There’s The Hivery (Mill Valley, California) – JIG+SAW, Paper Dolls and One Roof Women in LA – the Center for Social Innovation’s The Women’s Lab and SheWorks Collective in New York City – and Toronto’s Shecosystem.

-The co-working industry is expected to boom in Asia, but for now, women-only spaces lag behind.
-But experts argue Asia is the next frontier and they’re coming soon.
+The co-working industry is expected to boom in Asia, but, for now, women-only spaces lag behind.
+Despite this, experts argue Asia is the next frontier and they’re coming soon.

 Solving for Periods